palantir/atlasdb/docs/source/configuration/multinode_cassandra.rst

 A minority of nodes are down
 ============================

 The following behaviour is guaranteed when interacting with a Cassandra cluster with three nodes, RF three, and one node down.
-More generally, this is the expected behaviour for a cluster that has at least one but fewer than RF / 2 nodes down.
+More generally, this is the expected behaviour for a cluster that has nodes down, but can still always satisfy QUORUM requests (i.e. fewer than RF/2 nodes are down).

 .. list-table::
     :widths: 40 40